 Damage Incidents and Trends.
-Nationally, data reported by the states to the Common Ground Alliance through its Data Information Reporting Tool (DIRT), indicate that for the period 1989-2008, 78% of 76,321 known excavator events were caused by contractors or developers.
+Nationally, data reported by the states to the Common Ground Alliance (CGA) through its Data Information Reporting Tool (DIRT), indicate that for the period 1989-2008, 78% of 76,321 known excavator events were caused by contractors or developers.
 Occupants and farmers comprise the next largest category at 8%.
 However, 41% of the 2008 reported events did not identify the type of excavation.
-Of the events for which the type of work was known, the combination of sewer and water was responsible for 32%, while energy and telecommunications was responsible for 25%.
-CGA cautions, however, that because event data is voluntarily
+Of the events for which the type of work was known, the combination of sewer and water was responsible for 32%, while energy and telecommunications33 was responsible for 25%.34 CGA cautions, however, that because event data is voluntarily reported, it is not complete.
+Nationally, voluntary reporting has been increasing, possibly in response to the increased emphasis on data collection by PHMSA and the Common Ground Alliance.35

-&lt;sup>32 See also http://primis.phmsa.dot.gov/comm/SDPPCDiscussion.htm.
+32 See also http://primis.phmsa.dot.gov/comm/SDPPCDiscussion.htm.